Family, Interiors, Nutrition & Apparel

 Nutrition & Dietetics

-This program has two concentrations: Dietetics & Nutrition Science, and Foods & Community Nutrition.
-The programs prepare students for careers in clinical dietetics, foodservice systems management and nutrition education in hospitals, industry and community or government agencies.
+Are you interested in science and eager to make a difference?
+Our STEM program offers two concentrations: Dietetics & Nutrition Science and Foods & Community Nutrition.
+Prepare for careers in clinical dietetics, foodservice management, and nutrition education in hospitals, industry, and community or government agencies.
+Join us and lead the way in the dynamic field of nutrition!

 Apparel Design & Merchandising